 Develop your clinical expertise, evidence-based practice and clinical research skills in the specialist area of trauma and orthopaedics on our unique course and support your career progression.

 This module is delivered three hours a week for 10 weeks.
 You gain a solid understanding of statistical concepts to analyse basic clinical and medical data and statistics.
 You learn the basic fundamentals leading up to multivariate analysis.
 There is one assessment for this module, submitted in week 11, where you analyse a dataset according to three given tasks and give a 20-minute presentation on your findings.

-You gain the knowledge and skills you need to design and manage a primary or secondary research audit or evaluation project that’s relevant to your practice.
-You also cover research governance and ethics, and prepare for applying for ethical approval or release.
-And we prepare you for your dissertation if you choose to progress to the master’s programme.
+Develop the knowledge and skills you need to design and manage primary or secondary research, audit or evaluation project relevant to your practice, preparing you for dissertation.
+You also cover research governance and ethics, to prepare you to apply for ethical approval or release.

 Modules offered may vary.

 You learn through lectures, seminars, practical sessions, clinical sessions and group work.
 There is a mix of face-to-face and online learning.

 Specialist modules are delivered by trauma and orthopaedic colleagues at James Cook University Hospital, the University Hospital of North Tees and the University Hospital of Hartlepool.

 You are assessed through written reports, statistics exams, statistics mini-projects, research proposals, written exams, oral exams, and a dissertation thesis and research article.